Thriftwood School & College are asking for the support and understanding of everyone in order to help minimise the risk of COVID-19.

 Thriftwood continues to take guidance from Public Health England.
-Taking this into account, we are now limiting access to the site to essential visitors only.
+Following our move into Tier 4 we are no longer accepting visitors to either School or College site.

 We apologise for not being able to give you our usual warm welcome, but we must take the current situation very seriously and look after the welfare of our pupils and staff.